 Storytelling Toronto began life in 1979 as the Storytellers School of Toronto.
 It was founded by seven storytellers who wanted to encourage the renaissance of storytelling in modern society.
 Storytelling Toronto is run primarily by volunteers, and supported by part-time paid staff.
 The original seven storytellers added others to the leadership, and the organization is now overseen by a Board of Directors elected at the Annual General Meeting held in October.
 Storytelling Toronto makes its home at the Artscape Wychwood Barns.

-Storytelling Toronto continues to run the annual festival and course for adults.
-It also produces a biweekly Storytent at The Stop Farmer’s Market at Artscape Wychwood Barns, cabaret series StoryFusion, a resource library, and regular e-newsletters for a community that includes well over a thousand storytellers, story-listeners, teachers, librarians, theatre artists, writers, parents, and others.
+Storytelling Toronto continues to run the annual festival and courses for adults.
+It also produces a biweekly StoryTent at The Stop Farmer’s Market at Artscape Wychwood Barns, cabaret series StoryFusion, a resource library, and regular e-newsletters for a community that includes well over a thousand storytellers, story-listeners, teachers, librarians, theatre artists, writers, parents, and others.
+The organization’s latest project is an online resource guide for older people and their carers called Memories Into Stories, born out of the The Storycare Project, in which two workshops and a symposium were organized.

 Storytelling Toronto is run primarily by volunteers supported by part-time, paid staff.
 The Board of Directors is elected at the Annual General Meeting, held at the end of October.